Rajouri district: Demographics

 According to the 2011 census Rajouri district has a population of 642,415.
 This gives it a ranking of 518th in India (out of a total of 640).
 The district has a population density of 235 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 28.14%.
 Rajouri has a sex ratio of 863 females for every 1000 males (which varies with religion), and a literacy rate of 68.54%.
+The Scheduled Castes and Scheduled Tribes account for 7.5% and 36.2% of the population of the district.

 Though Urdu and English are the main mediums of instruction, the main native languages are Pahari-Pothwari and Gujari.
-Pahari is mainly spoken by the Malik community that forms majority of Darhal Malkan.
-Gujari is mainly spoken by the Gujjar and Bakarwal which contribute much Muslim population of Rajouri.
+Pahari is mainly spoken by the Pahari Tribal community that forms majority of Rajouri District.
+Gujari is mainly spoken by the Muslim Gujjars and Bakarwal which contribute much Muslim population of Rajouri.
 Kashmiri and Dogri are both spoken by small minorities.